wp-plugins/wp-staging/readme.txt

 == Description ==

-<strong>This software is well tested but still beta and work in progress! <br>
+<strong>This software is brandnew, well tested but still beta and work in progress! <br>
 If you find a bug please open a ticket in the [support request](https://wordpress.org/support/plugin/wp-staging/ "support forum").
 Every issue will be fixed asap!
 </strong>